 a) To provide affordable housing for seniors and persons with disabilities; and

-b) To provide affordable housing to people whose income meets the qualifying income both on application and on a continuing basis.
+b) To provide affordable housing to people whose income meets the qualifying income on a continuing basis.

 Senior: A person who has reached the age of 65 years and has been a resident of the Northwest Territories for a minimum of 2 years prior to applying for a rental unit in Northern United Place.

 Disability: An identifiable and permanent condition that affects the physical mobility of the applicant.